Dangerous and Unsafe Trucks

 The national rate for inspected vehicles taken out-of-service is 24 percent.

-The Ansara Law Firm, our truck accident attorneys in Fort Lauderdale know commercial trucks will not pass inspection if they have deficiencies or defects pertaining to one of the following critical systems:
+The Ansara Law Firm, our Fort Lauderdale truck accident attorneys know commercial trucks will not pass inspection if they have deficiencies or defects pertaining to one of the following critical systems:

 - Brake Systems (missing or broken mechanical components, audible air leaks, oil saturation, mismatched units, cracks or damages).